1.4 Approved Calculators & Test-Day Logistics

 Key Takeaways

-• An on-screen scientific calculator is also provided, but a familiar approved physical calculator is faster.
+- An on-screen calculator is provided too, but a familiar approved physical calculator is faster for chained engineering math.

-• Pearson VUE provides a reusable booklet (whiteboard) and marker for scratch work — no personal paper.
+- Pearson VUE provides a reusable noteboard/whiteboard and marker for scratch work — no personal paper.

-• Arrive 30 minutes early; you will store all personal items and pass a security check before seating.
+- Arrive about 30 minutes early; you will store all personal items in a locker and pass a security check before seating.

 Approved calculators — bring the right model

 NCEES restricts FE candidates to a short, fixed list of approved calculator models.
-Anything outside this list — including graphing and programmable calculators with QWERTY keyboards — will be refused at check-in.
+Anything outside this list — including graphing calculators, CAS (computer algebra system) calculators, and programmable calculators with QWERTY keyboards — will be refused at check-in, and you can lose your appointment and fee.
 The currently approved families are:

 Build calculator muscle memory

 Use your chosen approved calculator exclusively during practice.
 Late switching causes mode errors (degrees vs radians), parenthesis mistakes, and stored-value slips that have nothing to do with engineering knowledge.
-For FE Electrical and Computer specifically, drill complex-number (rectangular ↔ polar) conversions, since AC steady-state and impedance problems lean on them constantly.
-The Casio FX-115 and TI-36X handle complex arithmetic directly — learn those key sequences cold.
+For FE Electrical and Computer specifically, drill complex-number arithmetic and rectangular ↔ polar conversions, because AC steady-state, impedance, and phasor problems lean on them constantly.
+The Casio fx-991/fx-115 and the TI-36X Pro handle complex arithmetic directly — learn the key sequences for entering a + jb, converting to magnitude/angle, and back, until they are automatic.

 ID and check-in requirements